1MT3J45/rec-engine/README.md

 ## DAY 5 | 25th May, Thu
 * Added popularity Model
-* Testing successfull for interchanging, appending and matching values from cols from one Sframe to other
+* Testing successful for interchanging, appending and matching values from cols from one Sframe to other

 ## DAY 6 | 26th May, Fri
 * Similarity model generated